Cyprus Airways (1947–2015): Livery

-Services

 Catering

 Food and beverages served on flights from Cyprus were provided by Cyprus Airways Catering facilities in Larnaca.
-Meals are selected of an array of international and Cypriot foods.
+Meals were selected from an array of international and Cypriot foods.

 In-flight entertainment

 In-flight entertainment was introduced by Cyprus Airways on its Airbus A319 aircraft upon delivery in 2002, and its A320s were retrofitted at the same time.

 On the A320 family aircraft, there were television screens placed along the aircraft.
 Sound was provided through headsets given by the cabin crew.
-Screens had a moving-map system which provides real-time flight information such position and direction of the plane, altitude, airspeed, distance to destination, distance from origination and local time.
+Screens had a moving-map system which provided real-time flight information such as position and direction of the plane, altitude, airspeed, distance to destination, distance from origination, and local time.

-The larger A330 aircraft, operated between 2002 and 2011 and used mainly on longer flights to London Heathrow, Paris and Amsterdam, but also occasionally to Manchester, Athens and Zurich, had individual screens for each passenger, mounted on the back of the seats, offering many more options in video and audio entertainment.
+The larger A330 aircraft, operated between 2002 and 2011 and used mainly on longer flights to London Heathrow, Paris, and Amsterdam, but also occasionally to Manchester, Athens, and Zurich, had individual screens for each passenger, mounted on the back of the seats, offering many more options in video and audio entertainment.

 Business class

 Business class was named after the ancient Greek god Apollo, who was a symbol of harmony, order, and reason.
 Apollo class had wide leather seats that reclined by up to 45 inches (110 cm) of pitch and featured electrical recline and leg rest.
 Apollo-class passengers also had access to the Sunjet executive lounges at both Larnaca and Paphos airports.

-Apollo class included a personal entertainment system, built into the armrest of the high standard seats.
+Apollo class included a personal entertainment system, built into the armrest of the high-standard seats.
 Additionally, meals were served to business class passengers, with a selection of international and Cypriot cuisine on offer.
 Drinks and wine were offered on all flights.

 Economy class

 Economy class was named after the ancient Greek goddess Aphrodite, who, according to Greek mythology, was a symbol of beauty and elegance.
 Cyprus Airways' Aphrodite (economy) Class offered a seat pitch of 30-31 inches.

-Depending on the destination and time of the flight, a hot breakfast, lunch or cold snack was served.
+Depending on the destination and time of the flight, a hot breakfast, lunch, or cold snack was served.
 The tray included a seasonal salad and dessert, as well as crackers and halloumi cheese.
 Drinks, including coffee or tea and soft drinks, were offered.

 SunMiles

 SunMiles was the frequent flyer programme of Cyprus Airways.
 There were four tiers of membership: Student, Regular, Premier, and Elite.
-Points were credited per each one-way flight on Cyprus airways.
-Economy class passengers gained 1 point per kilometre, and Business class passengers gained 1,5 points per kiliometre.
+Points were credited per each one-way flight on Cyprus Airways.
+Economy class passengers gained 1 point per kilometer, and Business class passengers gained 1.5 points per kilometer.